 If you’re looking for good craft beer, Ottawa is the place to be.
-Over the past few years, Canada’s Capital has become home to a booming craft beer scene, which has seen five new breweries open since mid-August of this year!
+Canada’s Capital has become home to a booming craft beer scene, which has seen several new breweries open in the past couple of years.

 From beautiful large-scale brew pubs, to smaller, local brewers, Ottawa’s craft beer scene has something to please even the most discerning of craft beer fans.
 And if not, just wait a few months because a new brewery and a new beer are surely on the way.